 Ready to make all of your meals explode with savory goodness?
-This Roasted Garlic recipe is one to keep in your back pocket at all times!
+This Caramelized Garlic recipe is one to keep in your back pocket at all times!
 The soft caramelized garlic cloves can be used to make almost anything, like soups, pasta, and sauces, extra delicious.

 Garlic lovers, rejoice!
 Learning how to roast garlic in the oven is the secret to ultra-delicious savory sauces, dressings, pasta, mashed potatoes, and so much more.